-When you try to reset your password in Microsoft Office 365 by using the self-service password reset for administrators feature, you experience one of the following symptoms:
+When you try to reset your password for a Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune by using the self-service password reset for administrators feature, you experience one of the following symptoms:

 - You don't get an email message to let you know that you can move forward with the self-service password reset.